wendyltan/SearchDir/README.md

     - Entering different path to search in this mode won't build new log file(or can't update new log)

 + Compare mode:
-    - If info of searched dirs have changed on your machine,when in compared mode, it will generate a `differ.txt` file to show the old and new structure's difference
+    - If info of searched dirs have changed on your machine,when in compare mode, it will generate a `differ.txt` file to show the old and new structure's difference
     - Make sure to have an old and new log file of same path first!(Otherwise compare will be meaningless)